jeckertchu/wirecutter-devops-assignment/README.md

 To automatically install nginx I went to the Metadata section of the instance, specifically invoking the AWS::CloudFormation::Init
 (line 32) which allows us to install the nginx package, the /hello directory and files in the doc root, and start the nginx service.
+This successfully worked and evidenced page being served as expected, as well as checking the Outputs tab in our Cloudformation.
+The template uses the "Website" key value to take the EC2 instance's public dns address/ name an put it onto the URL form via !Sub function (lines 98-101).

-This successfully worked and evidenced page being served as expected, however I could not figure out the rest of the config which would (theoretically speaking) mean customizing the /etc/nginx/sites-enabled/default of my server.
+However I could not figure out the rest of the config which would (theoretically speaking) mean customizing the /etc/nginx/sites-enabled/default of my server.
 Given more time I might have simply edited my own and replaced it via the files install used earlier for my static page, though it I would also have to do this for other configuration and would just defeat the purpose of automated deployment processing.

 Likewise, password protecting the directory might have been acheived with something like